kchawlani19/mini-jira/README.md

 # Mini Jira Backend (Go + MySQL)

-Mini Jira is a backend-only implementation of a Jira-like issue tracking system.
-The project is built using pure Go (`net/http`) and MySQL, without using any web frameworks.
+Mini Jira is a backend-only implementation of a Jira-like issue tracking system built using **pure Go (net/http)** and **MySQL**, without using any web frameworks.

-The focus of this project is correct backend design, authentication and authorization, data integrity, and real-world API behavior.
+The project focuses on **backend fundamentals**, including authentication, authorization, ownership enforcement, and database integrity.

 ---

-## Project Goals

-- Build a production-style backend using standard Go libraries
-- Implement role-based access control and ownership rules
-- Follow real Jira-like workflows instead of shortcuts
-- Handle edge cases correctly (validation, authorization, deletion)
-- Keep the architecture simple, readable, and extensible
+## Why this project

+This project was built to demonstrate:
+- How real-world backend systems enforce rules
+- Clean separation between HTTP, business logic, and database layers
+- Secure handling of users, roles, and tasks
+- Correct use of database constraints instead of relying only on application code

 ---